Skip to main content

 You may suffer from increased eye pressure because of the buildup of the aqueous humor, a fluid that flows within the eyes.
 The aqueous humor usually drains out through the intersection where the iris and cornea meet.
 But if you have excess aqueous humor or the drainage system malfunctions, the fluid may accumulate within the eyes, leading to an increased risk of high eye pressure and glaucoma.

 There are various types of glaucoma, such as open-angle glaucoma, angle-closure glaucoma, normal-tension glaucoma, glaucoma in children, pseudoexfoliation glaucoma, and pigmentary glaucoma.
 The specific root cause of each type of glaucoma is different.
 Your eye doctor will perform numerous tests to identify the specific type of glaucoma, diagnose its root cause, and formulate a personalized treatment plan for you.
+A comprehensive eye examination is essential to protect the health of your eyes and maintain your vision.

 The Diagnosis & Treatment of Glaucoma